| Title: | Quantitative features for mass spectrometry data |

 When aggregating with a vector, the newly aggregated

-assay also contains a new aggcounts
+SummarizedExperiment assays also contains a new aggcounts assay

 containing the aggregation counts matrix, i.e. the number of